betterscientificsoftware/bssw.io/docs/pages/bssw/bssw_wikize_refs.md

 Some of the options can be *destructive* in that the file is changed in ways not easy to reverse.

-Repeated application of this tool to the same file should result in no changes.
+Repeated application of this tool with the same arguments to the same file should result in no changes.

 To process a file...